SoftwareAG/sagdevops-templates/templates/sag-is-stateful-cluster/README.md

 > STATUS: INCUBATING

-Use this template to provision and maintain Integration Server statelful cluster
+Use this template to provision and maintain Integration Server stateful cluster

 ## Requirements